KANNIBALWEAR/00RAW_Season/README.md

 [00RAW]

-# RAW - KANNIBAL SEASON
+# RAW - KANNIBAL SEASON (1st Season) Time Destination: 2020
 - Initiation / Show How To Make Your Own Things / Cannibalize Wear and Tech:

   Evo Attachment Extension - conversion kit to "kannibalize" other bags and items so they can be used as modular.